• Skip to main content

 Available investment opportunities

-Residency by Investment and Citizenship by Investment programs come in many flavours.
+Residency by Investment and Citizenship by Investment programs come in many flavors.
 The country’s government is trying to boost investments in the economy.
 Moreover, it follows that they will target those areas of the economy that they feel will have the most benefits.
 Above all, be careful with the fine print.
 Some programs require payment into a government program, and this is non-refundable.
-You will not recover your money, and this can be considered a direct purchase of residency or citizenship, rather than an investment.
+You will not recover your money, which can be considered a direct purchase of residency or citizenship rather than an investment.
 Popular options available for investment programs are:

 • Residential property for your family home